theicechol/metamoles-wiki/Literature-Review.md

 We can add our [annotated bibliographies](https://guides.library.cornell.edu/annotatedbibliography) here

 **Coley, C. W., Rogers, L., Green, W. H., & Jensen, K. F. Computer-Assisted Retrosynthesis Based on Molecular Similarity. *ACS central science* (2017), 3(12), 1237-1245.**
 > The authors used molecular similarity to rank one-step retrosynthetic disconnections based on analogy to precedent reactions.
+Reaction templates were used only at the most rudimentary level to generate chemically valid precursor molecules.
+Similarity was calculated by reflecting the extent of overlapping substructures.
+Quantification of molecular similarity generally requires fingerprinting technique and this research focus their evaluation on Morgan circular fingerprint as implemented in RDKit.

 See further explanation in the [full review](https://github.com/theicechol/metamoles/blob/master/Related%20articles/Computer-Assisted%20Retrosynthesis%20Based%20on%20Molecular%20Similarity.pdf)